top of page

 Writing

 I look at my writing practice as a convergence of theatre and poetry.
-I'm interested in the blurring of the two forms; in rhythm and rhyme creeping their way into otherwise naturalistic dialogue.
+I'm interested in the blurring of the two forms; I enjoy letting rhythm and rhyme creep their way into otherwise naturalistic dialogue.
 I'm inspired by writers such as Angus Cerini, Margret Atwood, Andrew Bovell, and Annie Baker.

-In July of 2020, I graduated from the University of Melbourne as a Creative Writing major.
-Throughout this degree I enjoyed exploring contemporary and radical theatre, poetry, and tried my hand at screen-writing.
+In July of 2020, I graduated from The University of Melbourne as a Creative Writing major.
+Throughout this degree I enjoyed exploring poetry, contemporary and radical theatre, and trying my hand at screen-writing.
 Towards the end of my degree I had a collection of short poems published in Turnitin, a magazine produced by the writers of my cohort with support from the School of Culture and Communication.

-Her Hour is a queer, feminist exploration of Shakespeare's Macbeth which I first started developing in the Writer-in-Residence program because I'd seen about 10 versions of Macbeth, studied it twice and read it who knows how many times.
-It was my favourite Shakespeare (and probably still is) yet it always left me so unsatisfied.
+Her Hour Upon The Stage is a queer, feminist exploration of Shakespeare's Macbeth which I first started developing because I'd seen about 10 versions of Macbeth, studied it twice and read it many, many times.
+It was my favourite Shakespeare play (and probably still is) yet it always left me so unsatisfied.
 The Witches to me seem so clearly written as non-binary / gender non-conforming characters, yet I'd always seen them staged as women.
 Lady Macduff only has one scene in the entire play then dies off stage (sorry, spoilers).
 And of course, there's Lady Macbeth.
 She leaves me still with three unresolved questions: Did she have children?
 Did she really "go mad"?
 How did she die?

-I directed and co-produced a full 60 minute version of Her Hour Upon The Stage through Shakespearean Jeans at The Butterfly Club in November of 2019.
+I directed and co-produced a full length production of Her Hour Upon The Stage through Shakespearean Jeans at The Butterfly Club in November of 2019.
 You can read more about the play and even listen to an interview under the Directing section of this website.
 Or click here to

 Her Hour - script